-Whether you’re new to cryptocurrency or you’ve been doing research for a while you’ve most likely heard the debate between PoW otherwise known as Proof of Work and its counterpart Proof of Stake.
-If you’re interested in learning about PoS check out our video we just published over it.
+Whether you’re new to cryptocurrency or you’ve been doing research for a while you’ve most likely heard the debate between Proof of Work (PoW) and its counterpart Proof of Stake (PoS).

-Some investors think Proof of Work is better and while it does have features that aren’t desirable, it was the first consensus mechanism and the big bad bitcoin model still uses it.
-Keep watching to learn exactly what Proof of work is and why it’s still a leading model for the crypto community.
+Some investors think Proof of Work is better than other consensus mechanisms.
+While it does have features that aren’t desirable, it was the first consensus mechanism and the “big bad bitcoin” model still uses it.

 What is Proof-of-Work (PoW)

-If you search the word on Google and other search engines, you’d be told it’s a consensus mechanism on the Bitcoin network.
-Yes, it is a consensus mechanism but there’s more to it.
+If you search the word on Google and other search engines, you’d be told PoW is a consensus mechanism on the Bitcoin network.
+Yes, it is a consensus mechanism, but there’s more to it.

 In technical terms, proof-of-work is an algorithm or system that uses a significant amount of effort to deter or eliminate fake uses of computing power.